30 °C Manila, PH

 “For 10 years, nobody took them seriously.
 Because that’s cultural; it’s very hard to change that from top-down,” observed Gallaga.
 However, the movement claimed there was a subsequent rise of pork consumption per capita after rolling out the campaign.
 It didn’t come cheap and required an initial USD7-million budget from the U.S. Federal Government in 1987.
 Now running as “Pork.
 Be Inspired”, the campaign is continuously sustained by taxpayers’ money.

-Also of interest: Celestial treasures at Marco Polo Ortigas Manila
+Also of interest: “Pizzaiolo Extraordinaire” on showcase for La Vida Italia at Marco Polo Ortigas

 WWF’s Better Choices campaign on sustainable seafood is highly media-driven.
 Every now and then, stories are printed about places where the movement has been getting gradual progress such as Palawan and Ilocos Norte.
 And like any media promotional program, it is difficult to measure quantitatively results.
 Yan knows this, but he has faith on small steps.
 “Culture has always been difficult (to deal with),” he said.
 But, “Cultures can change…humans have to evolve too.”